Best Miter Saw 2017 – Compound, Sliding Ratings & Reviews

 A – No it doesn’t it just miters vertically.

 Here is the DEWALT DW715 15-Amp 12-Inch Single-Bevel Compound Miter Saw for when you need a tool that delivers accuracy for demanding jobs.
-The Single-Bevel Compound Miter Saw is heavy-duty with a precise miter system with an innovative machine base fence design that provides long-term rail straightness with additional support.
+This saw is heavy-duty with a precise miter system with an innovative machine base fence design that provides long-term rail straightness with additional support.
 We like the Miter detent feature that allows you to override the miter stops and to adjust to the needed setting without having the saw slip into the miter detents.

 Q – Does it have a laser attachment?